-Membership Part 2 / Old GS Employees in Government service electing to join before 30 April 1985 Part 2A / New GS Employees in Government service electing to join before 30 June 1992 (1995 for Islands) Part 3A / AF Members of the Armed Forces joining prior to 30 June 1992 Part 5A and 5B / Judges Judges and Associate Judges appointed prior to 30 June 1992 Part 6 / MPs Members of Parliament initially elected prior to 30 June 1992 Part 6A / Police Members of the Police joining prior to 30 June 1992 Part 6B / PS Members of the Prisons Service joining prior to 30 June 1992 Member Old GS 6% if < 30 at date of joining Contributions 7% if 30-34 8% if 35-39 9% if 40-44 10% if 45-49 11% if >50 Some members may have elected, prior to 1 March 1970, to contribute at 1% less than the rates above.
-All members can elect to contribute at 6% for an entitlement reduced in the same proportion that 6% bears to the standard rate.
-New GS 6.5% AF 7.6% Judges 8%, until reach 16 years of service, then 0%.
+Membership Part 2 / Old GS Employees in Government service electing to join before 30 April 1985 Part 2A / New GS Employees in Government service electing to join before 30 June 1992 (1995 for Islands) Part 3A / AF Members of the Armed Forces joining prior to 30 June 1992 Part 5A and 5B / Judges Judges and Associate Judges appointed prior to 30 June 1992 Part 6 / MPs Members of Parliament initially elected prior to 30 June 1992 Part 6A / Police Members of the Police joining prior to 30 June 1992 Part 6B / PS Members of the Prisons Service joining prior to 30 June 1992

+Member Contributions Old GS 6% if < 30 at date of joining 7% if 30-34 8% if 35-39 9% if 40-44 10% if 45-49 11% if >50 Some members may have elected, prior to 1 March 1970, to contribute at 1% less than the rates above.
+All members can elect to contribute at 6% for an entitlement reduced in the same New GS proportion that 6% bears to the standard rate.
+6.5% AF 7.6% Judges 8%, until reach 16 years of service, then 0%.
 MPs 11%, until reach 20 years of service, then 8% Police 7.5% PS 8.5% (may cease contributing after 32 years)

-Contributory Service Old and New GS Actual contributory service for all members Service AF Actual contributory service plus any accrued leave at date of discharge or release Judges Aggregate of all periods of contributory service as a Judge, temporary Judge or Associate Judge MPs Actual contributory service as a member of Parliament Police For members who joined before 1 May 1985 and 55 or over at retirement, then service is calculated as potential service up to age 60, further increased by 1/7 th , to a maximum of 40 years.
+Contributory Service Old and New GS Actual contributory service for all members Service AF Actual contributory service plus any accrued leave at date of discharge or release Judges Aggregate of all periods of contributory service as a Judge, temporary Judge or Associate Judge MPs Actual contributory service as a member of Parliament Police For members who joined before 1 May 1985 and 55 or over at retirement, then service is calculated as potential service up to age 60, further increased by 1/7th, to a maximum of 40 years.
 For all other members, 125% of actual contributory service as a member of the Police, to a maximum of 40 years If actual contributory service is greater than 40 years, actual contributory service applies.
 PS 125% of actual contributory service as a member of the Prison Service, to a maximum of 40 years If actual contributory service is great than 40 years, actual contributory service applies.
 Final Salary All except Old GS, Judges and MPs The lesser of salary in the last 12 months and the average of the last 5 years' salary, adjusted for CPI to date of exit.

-Detiment L MPs Salary payable to a backbencher at the date on which the retiring allowance first becomes payable.
-Judges Salary at date of resignation or date of retirement Final Salary Old GS Average of the last 5 years' salary All except Old GS, Judges and MPs The lesser of salary in the last 12 months and the average of the last 5 years' salary, adjusted for CPI to date of exit.
+Old GS Average of the last 5 years' salary Judges Salary at date of resignation or date of retirement MPs Salary payable to a backbencher at the date on which the retiring allowance first becomes payable.
 Retirement Entitlement Eligibility Old GS Age 65, or age 60 and 40 years of service, or age 50 and 20 years of service with employer consent (other requirements apply to members of NZ Railways Corp or the Police, and certain females) New GS Age 60 or age 50 with 10 years of service and employer consent AF 20 years of service, with at least 10 years in AF Judges 68 years or over 50 with 10 years of service MPs Over 50 with at least 9 years of service Police over 50 with 10 years of service with employer consent PS 58 years or 50 years with 8 years of service and employer consent